 All rooms are lit, however in poor weather and particularly the winter months the basement can be cold and dark.

-Cabinets displaying artifacts in the wine cellar have individual lighting, the lower shelves are around 1 metre and the higher shelves around 2 metres from floor level.
+Cabinets displaying artefacts and documents in the wine cellar have individual lighting, the lower shelves are around 1 metre and the higher shelves around 2 metres from floor level.

 There is a DVD display in a basement room with seating and room for standing and wheelchairs.
-The soundtrack is in English on a continuous loop with a run time of 11 minutes 21 seconds.
+The soundtrack is in English on a continuous loop with a printout of the audio available if needed.

 There is some seating available for visitors on both floors of the Castle.

 The Chapel is entered up two stone steps, 20cms and 15cm high, or a wooden ramp 75cm wide.
 Outer double doors open over a threshold 5cm high inwards to a lobby then inner glazed double doors (also inwards opening) lead into the main building.
 All doors are usually closed, on each door one leaf is latch operated and the other bolted.
 Staff from the Castle will open or unbolt these doors on request.